jacobfeder/axisfifo/README.md

 int f = open("/dev/axis_fifo0", O_RDWR | O_NONBLOCK);
 ```

+See fifo_test.c for more detailed usage code and to test functionality/throughput of your FIFO.

 # Sysfs direct register access

 You can access the IP registers directly if you wish using sysfs.
 They are located in
 `/sys/class/axis_fifo<#>_class/axis_fifo<#>/`
 For example, you can read the RDFO with
 `cat /sys/class/axis_fifo<#>_class/axis_fifo<#>/rdfo | hexdump -C`
-or write to the fifo/TDFR with
+or write to the fifo/TDFD with
 `echo -n -e '\xDE\xAD\xBE\xEF' > /sys/class/axis_fifo<#>_class/axis_fifo<#>/tdfd`.

-You can use fifo_test.c to test functionality/throughput of your FIFO.